Esophageal Stent Procedure

 What is an esophageal stent procedure?

-In an esophageal stent procedure, a tube is placed in your esophagus to keep open
+An esophageal stent is a tube placed in your esophagus to keep open a blocked area.

 Your esophagus is the muscular tube connecting the back of your mouth to your stomach.